 14.9 In the event that your payment details are invalid or you do not contact us prior to the renewal, your Subscription will be revoked and you will no longer have access to the full catalogue of the subscribed publication in digital form or have your Subscription delivered.

 14.11 We reserve the right to change the prices and fees at any time.
 In the event your Subscription fee changes, you will be given 14 days notification prior to when you would need to make a decision to cancel and not be affected.
 The new fees will automatically take place from your next billing cycle

 14.12 When your automatic renewal Subscription is taken out at a discounted price, the discounted price will not be applied at the time of renewal and instead the Subscription will renew at the regular Subscription price current at the time of renewal.
 You will be notified of this price 14 days before payment is taken.

 When you provide us with, or update, your credit or debit card information, your statement may show a $0 or $1 authorisation that is placed on your account by our payment processor for card verification purposes.
 This authorisation will be removed from your account immediately after your card has been verified; however, your bank may take anywhere from a few minutes to a few weeks to process the removal.

 16. CANCELLATIONS AND TRANSFER

-16.1 You may cancel your Subscription at any time and receive a pro-rata refund for the remainder of your Subscription period.
+16.1 You may cancel your six-monthly or annual Subscription at any time and you may be eligible to receive a pro-rata refund for the unused portion of your Subscription period.
 To cancel your Subscription, please contact us.